 Scott Tan participated in the Summer 2014 Integrated Optics for Undergraduate Native American (IOU-NA) Research Experience for Undergraduates (REU) Program.
 Since then he’s gone on to do a study abroad program at the University of Oxford.
 In the video below Scott speaks about his experiences at the IOU-NA REU program, part of the UROC program at the University of Arizona.
 Learn more about and to apply to the IOU-NA program.
 Read his post.

-DR. ALLISON HUFF – EDUCATION & OUTREACH DIRECTOR, CIAN
+DR. ALLISON HUFF – EDUCATION & WORKFORCE DEVELOPMENT DIRECTOR, AIM PHOTONICS

-Allison Huff Mac Pherson is the Education and Outreach Director for CIAN ERC.
+Allison Huff Mac Pherson is the Education and Workforce Development Director for AIM Photonics.
 She holds a Master of Education degree from the University of Oklahoma, and a Doctorate in Education from A.T.
 Still University in Kansas City, Missouri.
 Allison has worked in higher education and administration in four different countries and is bilingual in English and Spanish.
-Her main goal as the Education and Outreach Director is to make CIAN students feel part of something big, and to engender in each of her students, the attributes of the Engineer of 2020.

-Ameé graduated from the University of Arkansas with a B.S. in physics and English, and is currently attending Northern Arizona University for her Master in Art in Technical Writing.
+Ameé graduated from the University of Arkansas with a B.S. in physics and English and an M.A. in technical writing from Northern Arizona University.
 She participated in a number of Research Experience for Undergraduates (REU) programs and has done research on white dwarf stars, radio quiet & loud galaxies, and biophysics.
 Now she oversees REUs from a different perspective as the coordinator for the IOU-NA REU program for Native American undergraduate students.
-As the manager for education and outreach at CIAN she also creates and oversees programs for CIAN students and local precollege students.
+As the director for education and outreach at CIAN she also creates and oversees programs for CIAN students and local precollege students.
 In her free time she hosts Science Saturdays at one of the Pima County Public Libraries and writes astropoetry for her blog.